KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. Issue: No image found.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-ethereum by hansman84](https://github.com/hansman84/MMM-ethereum)